 Dr. Salahshor is currently an adjunct professor at the University of Toronto, Faculty of Medicine, Department of Laboratory of Medicine and Pathobiology and Principal at Shiruy, Inc. (formerly ScienceHA), a scientific advisory and program management firm focusing on life sciences and healthcare-related projects and programs.
 She has worked extensively with early-stage and larger Pharmaceutical companies.
 She has a background in genetic, diagnostics and prognostic biomarkers, medical guideline and policy development, clinical trial study management, product evaluation, marketing and commercialization.

-She is a certified Project Management Professional (PMP) with the Project Management Institute (PMI) and has extensive experience in program design, development and implementation.
-Currently, she is an adjunct professor at the University of Toronto, Faculty of Medicine, where she designs and coordinates new courses and teaches graduate-level students.
-She has been active serving on several boards of directors, advisory committees, and mentorship programs during her career.
+Dr. Salahshor is also a certified Project Management Professional (PMP) with the Project Management Institute (PMI) and has extensive experience in program design, development and implementation.
+She has been active serving on several boards of directors, advisory committees, not-for-profit patient support organizations and mentorship programs.

 Industry Expertise (12)